gboehl/macro_puzzles/README.md

 ## A non-exhaustive list

 ### Monetary Economics
-* **The Declining Natural Rate Puzzle**: The natural rate of interest seems to be steadily declining for at least the last two decades. *(Laubach and Williams, Business Economics, 2016)*
+* **The Declining Natural Rate Puzzle**: The natural rate of interest seems to be steadily declining for at least the last two decades. *(Laubach and Williams, 2016, Business Economics)*
 * **The Forward Guidance Puzzle**: An expected monetary policy shock in the far future has the same impact as the same shock in the current period. *(Del Negro, Giannoni and Patterson, 2015, FED NY Working Paper)*
 * **The Flat Phillips Curve**: Estimates of the coefficient of the NK-PC and regression coefficients of inflation on unemployment are very close to zero. *(e.g. Ball and Mazumder, 2011, NBER Working Paper)*
 * **The Monetary Transmission Puzzle**: Intertemporal substitution is a too simplistic view on the monetary transmission mechanism. *(e.g. Jappelli and Pistaferri, 2010, Annual Review of Economics)*